AIDS and Rights Alliance for Southern Africa (ARASA)

 Donations may be tax-deductible for residents of Namibia under local rules.
 Confirm with the charity directly.

-AIDS and Rights Alliance for Southern Africa (ARASA) is registered in Namibia.
+AIDS and Rights Alliance for Southern Africa (ARASA) is listed in Namibia.
 Donations from the Netherlands to charities outside the EU/EEA are generally not tax-deductible for Dutch donors unless the charity is listed on the Dutch ANBI register with foreign-recognized status.

-AIDS and Rights Alliance for Southern Africa (ARASA) is registered in Namibia.
+AIDS and Rights Alliance for Southern Africa (ARASA) is listed in Namibia.
 US donors generally cannot deduct gifts to non-US charities directly.
 To claim a deduction, route the gift through a US 'Friends of' fiscal sponsor or a donor-advised fund that performs equivalency determination (IRS Rev. Proc.
 92-94).

 Always confirm tax treatment with the charity directly or your tax advisor before donating.